O4E Education Commission

 I believe that having a top quality education system in our community is important on a variety of levels and crucial for our community’s long term success.
 Access to great schools and opportunities throughout the District help ensure the future of our entire community and all of our neighborhoods.
 Through my career in real estate, I am constantly working with people who are evaluating “where they want to live” and a part of that consideration is almost always the education system.
 I want our community to attract new residents and retain residents in part, because of our top quality education system and opportunities available throughout the community!

-Stan Mack, Oshkosh Area School District
+Michael Ruhl, Oshkosh Area School District

 Patti Andresen-Shew, Oshkosh Chamber of Commerce